Game arguments in some existence theorems of Friedberg numberings: Acknowledgement

 \section{Acknowledgement}

-The author is grateful to Alexander Shen for discussion and helpful comments.
-He recommended that we consider the symmetric game $\mathcal{G}_{3}$ instead of the asymmetric game $\mathcal{G}_{2}$, and he gave the sketch of the winning strategy of $\mathcal{G}_{3}$.
+The author is grateful to Prof. Alexander Shen for helpful discussions and comments.
+He recommended the author to consider the symmetric game $\mathcal{G}_{3}$ instead of the asymmetric game $\mathcal{G}_{2}$, and outlined the winning strategy of $\mathcal{G}_{3}$.